 Overview: Lacrosse is a popular youth sport with both a fall and spring seasons.
 The success of the UVA Cavaliers men’s lacrosse team (2019 and 2021 NCAA Champions) has reinforced interest.

 Overview: Rugby remains a niche youth sport with the nearest club in Richmond, VA.
 UVA which has its own rugby club for college-age players.

 Overview: Central Virginia actually has multiple ski options within the state and nearby in West Virginia.
 However due to weather variability conditions and opening dates are unpredictable.
 Wintergreen, located 30 minutes west of Charlottesville has both learn to ski and competitive ski race programs.
 It is also the home hill for UVA’s Virginia Ski and Snowboard Team (VASST)

 Crozet Ski & Snowboard Club – Offers discount passes, lessons and rentals to Crozet youth and families.

 Clubs: Wintergreen Ski Race Team

-Overview: While swimming is not a focus in our family it seems to be very popular in the area with multiple club options and good high school programs
+Overview: While swimming is not a focus in our family it is very popular in the area with multiple club options and good high school programs

 Key Clubs: Jefferson Swim League (18 area clubs), Crozet Gators (summer club part of Jefferson Swim League)